cost12/zork_game/README.md

 ### id

 A unique identifier for an object.
 Each id must be unique (case insensitive).
 If no id is given, id defaults to name for most objects.
-Path ids default to 'f"{name} going {direction_name} in {room_name}"' where name is the path name, direction_name is the name of the direction the path leads, and room_name is the name of the room the path starts.
-LocationDetail ids default to 'f"{name} {parent_id}"' where name is the LocationDetail name and parent_id is the id of the id of the object that contains the location detail.
+Path ids default to `f"{name} going {direction_name} in {room_name}"` where name is the path name, direction_name is the name of the direction the path leads, and room_name is the name of the room the path starts.
+LocationDetail ids default to `f"{name} {parent_id}"` where name is the LocationDetail name and parent_id is the id of the id of the object that contains the location detail.
 If the default id for an object would not be unique, it needs to be defined.
 Ids are not used to reference an object in the game unless it is needed for disambiguation.

 ### name